 5. Trust your gut.
 If a deal seems too good to be true, it probably is, said Scott Dobos, director of rental operations at Legacy Properties Sotheby’s International Realty.
 The Federal Trade Commission warns that scammers will try to lure you in with deals or hard-to-believe perks.
 Search for similar listings in the area to see what a rental normally goes for.

 6. Use a trusted booking site.
-Sites like TurnKey Vacation Rentals vet all of their listings.
 Other popular home sharing sites will list which details of the listing have been verified, including the photos, listed amenities, and the host’s identity.
 Be wary of listings on sites like Craigslist, which don’t offer this kind of protection.

 “You might find the same home listed on the large vacation rental platforms and on Craigslist.
 While it may be tempting to supposedly book directly with the homeowner and save money, those are often scams,” said Veronica Hanson, owner of Vacay Visionary.